Teachers who traced our lineage

-Shohaku Okumura was born in Osaka, Japan in 1948.
-He studied Zen Buddhism at Komazawa University in Tokyo and was ordained by Kosho Uchiyama-roshi in 1970.
-They practised together until 1975, when Okumura-roshi came to the United States.
-After practising at the Pioneer Valley Zendo in Massachusetts until 1981, he returned to Japan, where he began translating Dogen Zenji's and Uchiyama-roshi's writings into English.
-Okumura-roshi was a teacher at the Kyoto Soto Zen Center and later at the Minnesota Zen Meditation Center in Minneapolis, Minnesota, and has led sesshins and Dharma study groups in the United States, Japan, Europe and Latin America.
-From 1997 to 2010 he has been director of the Soto Zen Education Center in Los Angeles, an office of the Administrative Headquarters of the Soto Zen School of Japan.
-The office has since changed its name and the location; today it is in San Francisco and is called Soto Zen Buddhism International Center.
-He lives and practices at Sanshin Zen Community in Bloomington, Indiana, where he currently lives and teaches.
+Shohaku Okumura Roshi was born in Osaka, Japan in 1948.
+He studied Zen Buddhism at Komazawa University in Tokyo, and was ordained by Kōshō Uchiyama Roshi in 1970.
+He practised with his teacher until 1975, when he travelled to the United States.
+After founding Pioneer Valley Zendo in Massachusetts, in 1981 he returned to Japan, where he began translating the writings of Dogen Zenji and Uchiyama Roshi into English.
+He was a teacher at the Zen Soto Centre in Kyoto and then at the Minnesota Zen Meditation Center in Minneapolis, Minnesota, leading sesshins and study groups in the United States, Japan, Europe and Latin America.
+From 1997 to 2010 he ran the Soto Zen Education Center in Los Angeles, later relocated in San Francisco and named Soto Zen International Center.
+In 1996 he founded the Sanshin Zen Community in Bloomington, Indiana, where he currently lives and teaches.
 He has been described as one of the leading figures in the transmission of Soto Zen lineage in North America, tirelessly working to bridge the gap between Japanese Zen tradition and its western expression.

 "Although being a slow swimmer, I consider myself lucky that I could swim without interruption in the large ocean, and I am extremely grateful to my teacher, to my Dharma brothers and sisters, and to the friends who supported my practice"